Submissions

 There will be two levels of hierarchy of subtitles: one in small caps black and the other one in italics (neither should be numbered).
 In case of words in other languages distinct from the manuscript’s original they should be in italic.
 Acronyms need to be indicated by their full equivalence on its first use.

-The text must include figures and/or tables.
-The figures include images, photographs, blueprints and graphics, and they need to be sent separated in JPG or TIFF, with a minimal size of 20 x 30 cm and a resolution of 300 dpi.
-Blueprints must be submitted additionally in EPS or AI; tables in AI or Excel.
+The text must include figures.
+Figures may include images, photographs, drawings, graphics, and must be sent separately in JPG or TIFF formats, with a minimum size of 20x30 cm and a resolution of 300 dpi.
+Drawings should additionally be submitted in EPS or AI format.
+Tables should be submitted in AI or Excel format.

 Quotes and bibliographic references